 1. Measuring Only Satisfaction

 "Participants liked it" isn't ROI.
 Satisfaction is necessary but not sufficient.
-Ensure you measure all four levels.
+Ensure you measure all four Kirkpatrick levels to build a credible picture.

 2. Waiting Too Long to Measure